Use Flexible Spending & Health Savings Accounts for Prescription Glasses

 Frequently Asked FSA & HSA Questions

-Did you know that you can use your flexible spending account (FSA) or health savings account (HSA) dollars to purchase prescription eyeglasses, prescription contact lenses, and prescription sunglasses?
+What can I buy with my flexible spending account?
+Did you know that you can use your flex spending account (FSA) or health savings account (HSA) spending dollars to purchase prescription eyeglasses, prescription contact lenses and prescription sunglasses?
+RX glasses and contacts are eligible expenses.
 These funds can be used for prescription eyewear, regardless of whether or not you have vision insurance.

 We've provided answers to some of the most commonly asked FSA/HSA questions below.
 But if you don't see the information you're looking for, please call 800-248-9427 to speak with one of our expert opticians.

-Your FSA or HSA typically covers expenses like prescription drugs, doctor visits and, of course, prescription eyewear!
+Your flexible spending account or health savings account typically covers expenses like prescription drugs, doctor visits and, of course, prescription eyewear!
 See the list below to find out if your prescription eyewear is covered.

-- Eyeglasses with or without lenses (including over-the-counter reading glasses)
+- Eyeglasses with or without lenses (including Readers)

 - Prescription sunglasses